 Last weekend, almost straight after returning from Bhutan, I went on a trip to the town of Quairading, in the wheat belt of WA with 60 other photographers… It was a weekend away organised by the WAPF, the West Australian Photographic Federation, and specifically by Ric & Ailsa McDonald from the GEM Camera Club.
 I have been promising to go on one of their photographic weekends for years, but I always seem to be out of the country on an expedition of my own when the WAPF weekends come around.
 Well finally I was around for one, so I went, jet lag and post Bhutan tour exhaustion and all!

 Read the rest of this entry »

-I always go off to Bhutan with the best intentions to write Blog entries as I travel with new images daily.
+I always go off on my Bhutan photo tours with the best intentions to write Blog entries as I travel with new images daily.
 Occasionally it works out as planned and I put up the odd entry as I travel… Not this time, not even one entry.
 I think this was a result of pretty hopeless internet, and a tour group who were so enthusiastic to do and see everything that I was run ragged every day.
 By the time we were finished for the evening it was all I could do to drag myself to bed!

 I also embarrassed to say that I have barely looked at my images from that trip, again as a result of too little time, or at least the desire to sleep during whatever time I had.